-This RI Expert Briefing outlines our approach to what we call "Oppressive Regimes" - one of our ethics/values screens for the Responsible and Sustainable Funds.
-This Briefing details both the methodology behind our Oppressive Regimes classification, and the instances in which the ethics/ values screen would be triggered.
+This RI Expert Briefing outlines our approach to what we call "Oppressive Regimes" - one of our negative screen for the Responsible and Sustainable Funds.
+This Briefing details both the methodology behind our Oppressive Regimes classification, and the instances in which the negative screen would be triggered.

-The characteristics of of Oppressive Regimes
+The characteristics of Oppressive Regimes